icc-canoo/handbook/docs/annual-cycle.md

 ## October 1
 - Q2 Begins
 - All staff gather in Toronto to work and have some fun.
-When possible, we try to host this one anywhere but Toronto.

 ## November (after American Thanksgiving)
 - Giving Tuesday